Become an Inclusive Employers Member today

 - Equip your managers with the knowledge to manage colleagues inclusively with Mental Health and Disability training

-- Participate in the campaign on social media with the #MensHealthWeek tag and let your Marketing and Communications team know when it is taking place
+- Take part in the campaign on social media with the #MensHealthWeek tag and let your Marketing and Communications team know when it is taking place

 - Conduct an Equality Impact Assessment to review whether there are any barriers for men when accessing health and well-being resources at work.